Vey-Digital/ThriveMap-Public-/README.md

   What people return to consistently matters more than isolated effort

 - **Structure reduces noise**
-  A 70 day journey creates enough signal to reveal meaningful patterns
+  A 70 day journey creates enough signal to show meaningful patterns

 - **Insight needs translation**
   Most tools collect entries.
-ThriveMap helps interpret them in a more useful way
+ThriveMap helps interpret them

 - **Reflection becomes more actionable**
   Users do not just write.
-They can review what their reflection is showing them over time
+They can review what their reflection is showing over time

 ---